SpoorthyDameruppula17/flask-docker-app/README.md

-# DevOps Internship Assignment – CI/CD with Jenkins and Codeberg

-Hi!
-This is my submission for the DevOps assessment task at JarNox.
-The goal of this project was to build a simple CI/CD pipeline using **Jenkins** and **Codeberg**, to automatically deploy a basic **Flask "Hello World"** app.

-##  What I Built

-A simple Flask web app that returns "Hello World" on the homepage.
-Every time I push new code to the Codeberg repository, Jenkins automatically pulls the code, installs dependencies, and redeploys the app.
-I used **Docker** to make deployment clean and consistent.

-##  Project Structure

- - app.py # Flask application
- - Dockerfile # For containerizing the app
- - requirements.txt # Flask dependency
- - jenkins-pipeline.sh # Script Jenkins runs on each build

----

-## How the Automation Works

-1. **Code Push to Codeberg**
-   I push my code changes to the Codeberg repo.

-2. **Webhook Trigger**
-   I set up a webhook in Codeberg that hits my Jenkins server when there's a new push.

-3. **Jenkins Pipeline**
-   Jenkins receives the webhook, pulls the latest code, and runs a shell script:
-   - Installs the Python dependencies from `requirements.txt`
-   - Builds the Docker image
-   - Stops and removes any old containers
-   - Runs the app in a fresh container

-Now the app is live again with the new changes — all automatically.

-## How to Test It

-After the setup, open a browser and go to `http://localhost:5000` or your server IP.
-You’ll see **“Hello World”**.
+### DevOps Assessment Task – JarNox Internship

+This is my submission for the JarNox DevOps Internship assessment task.
+The goal was to set up a basic CI/CD pipeline that automatically deploys a simple Flask app using Jenkins and Codeberg.

+### Task Overview
+Created a simple Flask app that shows “Hello World” on the homepage

+Hosted the code in a Codeberg repository

+Installed and configured Jenkins on my local machine

+Set up a webhook on Codeberg to trigger Jenkins builds on every push

+The Jenkins pipeline:

+Pulls the latest code from Codeberg

+Installs Flask (using pip install flask)

+Restarts the app using a basic shell script

+### How I Did It

+## 1. Flask App Setup:
+I created a basic Flask app in app.py

+### Note:
+   I did not create a requirements.txt.
+Instead, I installed Flask manually with:
+       pip install flask

+## 2. Jenkins Setup
+Installed Jenkins on my local machine (Windows/Linux)

+Installed Git, Python, and Flask on the system

+Set up a freestyle project in Jenkins with the following steps:

+Pull code from the Codeberg repo

+Install Flask

+Restart the Flask app

+My shell script (deploy.sh) used in Jenkins:

+ - cd ~/Desktop/user/spoorthy
+ - git pull origin main
+ - pip install flask
+ - pkill -f app.py
+ - nohup python3 app.py &

+Gave the file execute permission:

+ - chmod +x deploy.sh

+ ## 3. Webhook on Codeberg
+Generated a webhook URL from Jenkins (using Git plugin or a webhook trigger plugin)

+Added that URL in the Codeberg repo’s settings -> Webhooks section

+Now, every push to the main branch automatically triggers Jenkins

+### How the Automation Works
+ - I pushed new code to Codeberg

+ - The webhook informs Jenkins

+ - Jenkins pulls the latest code

+ - Flask is installed (if not already)

+ - The Flask app restarts automatically

 ### Assumptions & Notes
-- I assumed the Jenkins server is running on a public IP or tunnel (e.g., ngrok) so the webhook can reach it.

-- I used Docker to make app deployment easy, but it could also be done without Docker.

-- The app is basic just to test automation, not for production use.
+This setup uses a local Jenkins server, not hosted on the cloud.

+I manually installed Flask instead of using requirements.txt to keep things simple.

+The app is restarted using a basic pkill + nohup approach.
+For production, something like systemd, supervisor, or Docker would be more robust.

-### Thanks!
+### Final Notes
-Thanks for the opportunity!
-This task helped me understand real-world CI/CD better, and I enjoyed working on it.
+ - This task helped me understand how CI/CD works in real time.

+ - I learned how Jenkins connects with Git repositories and automates deployments.

+ - Looking forward to exploring more advanced tools like Docker and cloud deployment.